Stronger limits on hypothetical Yukawa interactions in the 40--8000 nm range

-In contrast to our previous experiment our test mass (a $R=149.3 \pm 0.2~ \mu$m sapphire sphere covered with a $t_{Cr} \sim 10$~nm layer of Cr and a $t_{Au} \sim 250$~nm Au-film) was glued close to the edge (at a distance $b = 235\pm 4~ \mu$m from the axis of rotation) of the $500~ \mu$m $\times~500~ \mu$m plate of the oscillator.
-Gluing the sphere reduced the MTO's natural frequency of oscillation from $f_o = 708.23 \pm 0.05$~ Hz to $f_r = 307.34 \pm 0.05$~ Hz.
-The mechanical quality factor at the working pressure $P \leq 10^{-7}$~torr was also reduced but it remained reasonably large, $Q>7000$.
-As in previous experiments \cite{Decca05,Decca09,Decca11}, the motion of the plate was detected by the change in capacitance between the plate and the underlying electrodes.
+The test mass (a $R=149.3 \pm 0.2~ \mu$m sapphire sphere covered with a $t_{\rm Cr} \sim 10$~nm layer of Cr and a $t_{\rm Au} \sim 250$~nm Au-film) was glued close to the edge (at a distance $b = 235\pm 4~ \mu$m from the axis of rotation) of the $500~ \mu$m $\times~500~ \mu$m plate of the oscillator.
+Gluing the sphere reduced the MTO's natural frequency of oscillation from $f_{0} = 708.23 \pm 0.05$~ Hz to $f_r = 307.34 \pm 0.05$~ Hz, and it reduced the oscillator's quality factor from $Q \sim 9000$ to $Q\simeq 7200$ for a pressure $P \leq 10^{-5}$~torr.
+The experiments were performed at $P \simeq 10^{-5}$~torr and the motion of the plate was detected by the change in capacitance between the plate and the underlying electrodes as in \cite{Decca05,Decca09,Decca11}.
 Calibration of the MTO was performed by using the electrostatic interaction between the Au-coated test and source masses \cite{Decca09}.
 The calibration was performed with the source mass stationary, and the distance was monitored and measured using a two-color interferometer (with a sensitivity of 0.2~nm).
-With this MTO a thermally limited minimum detectable force $F_{min}(f_r) \sim 6 fN/\sqrt{Hz}$ was calculated when working at resonance at 300 K\cite{Resonance}.
+After performing the calibration, the potential difference between the sphere and plate was adjusted to minimize the electrostatic interaction.
+With this MTO a thermally limited minimum detectable force $F_{\rm min}(f_r) \sim 6~{\rm fN}/\sqrt{\rm Hz}$ was calculated when working at resonance at 300 K\cite{Resonance}.
 Since $f_r$ is a function of separation due to the non-linear nature of the Casimir interaction, it was continuously monitored.